facelessuser/ColorHelper/docs/src/markdown/usage.md

 The color channels are coarse, but can generally allow you to get close to a color that you like.
 As you select colors in the channels the selections will shift revealing more selections until the bounds of the color channel are reached.
-If you need finer selections, you can click the label to the left and a scrollable tooltip with much finer selections will appear so that you can select the best suited value.
+If you need finer selections, you can click the button to the left and a scrollable tooltip with much finer selections will appear so that you can select the best suited value.

 ![fine channel picker](images/fine_channel_picker.png)